iifl-logo

 FINANCIAL STATEMENTS AND STATE OF AFFAIRS OF THE COMPANY

-The Companys performance during the year ended March 31, 2024, as compared to the previous financial year, is summarized below:
+The Companys performance during the year ended March 31, 2025, as compared to the previous financial year, is summarized below: (Rs. in lakhs)

 Particulars

 Except as disclosed in this report, there are no material changes or commitments affecting the financial position of the Company which have occurred between the end of the financial year and the date of this Report.
 There were no material events that had an impact on the affairs of your Company.
-There is no change in the nature of your Companys business during the year under review.
+Pursuant to Scheme of Amalgamation, the Company has changed its object by passing special resolution through postal ballot on May 25, 2025.

 FINANCES

-The total long-term borrowings of your Company as on March 31, 2024 stood at NIL, Cash and Cash Equivalent stood at Rs.479.74 lakh and total investments is NIL at the end of the year.
+The total long-term borrowings of your Company as on March 31, 2025 stood at Rs.295.04 lakhs, Cash and Cash Equivalent stood at Rs.999.03 lakhs and total investments is NIL at the end of the year.

 OPERATIONS AND STATE OF COMPANYS AFFAIRS

-films by slitting and cutting it into various sizes of X-ray films as per the requirement of the customers on a job-work basis.
-Post amalgamation of Choksi Asia Private Limited with Choksi Imaging Limited, the merged entity will undertake processing as well as selling of X-Ray films, Lead Screens, Chemicals, Radiation Shielding Materials, X-Ray Generator, Radiography Camera, Radioactive Sources, trading of other related accessories.
+Choksi Asia Limited is undertaking processing as well as selling of X-Ray films, Lead Screens, Chemicals, Radiation Shielding Materials, X-Ray Generator, Radiography Camera, Radioactive Sources & trading of other related accessories.

 PERFORMANCE REVIEW